TheToriqul/product-recommendation-system/README.md

    - Price: High to Low - Most expensive first
    - Rating: Best First - Highest rated first
 5. **Click Search**: View recommendations in the main table
+6. **View Similar Products**: Click on any product to see similar items in the "You May Also Like" section
+7. **Open Product URL**: Double-click any product row to open its URL in your browser

 ### AI Assistant Tab